2021-2022 Spring Opening Information

 Suggested packing list

 Please refer to the suggested packing list for a list of items that you might want to bring as well as a list of items that are prohibited.
-Also, if you plan applying for a job (including a work-study opportunity), you must also bring an original birth certificate, social security card or passport.
+Also, if you plan to apply for a job (including a work-study opportunity), you must also bring an original birth certificate, social security card, or passport.

 Residence Hall Linens